-To further my skills I embarked on a year PGDip course for Shiatsu Practitioners at Well Mother with Suzanne Yates in Bristol, internationally known Shiatsu teacher on the subject of Pregnancy, Labour & beyond, and Baby Massage.
-During the subsequent years I have also trained as a Biodynamic Craniosacral Therapist, and worked as an assistant tutor at C.T.E.T. where I have trained.
+Due to my own experience as a mother and the fascinating subject of pregnancy and birth, I embarked on a year PGDip course for Shiatsu Practitioners at Well Mother with Suzanne Yates in Bristol, internationally known Shiatsu teacher on the subject of Pregnancy, Labour & beyond, and Baby Massage.
+During the subsequent years I discovered Craniosacral Therapy, which helped me to connect with my body and release past traumas.
+I trained in Biodynamic Craniosacral Therapy with C.T.E.T.

-The training in Women's Sexuality Coaching with Shakti Malan has enabled me to understand that the subject affects women everywhere in the globe.
-This year long training was an experiential course which helped me to explore my own issues around sexuality and in the process acquire a deeper understanding and awareness on the subject, physically, psychologically and spiritually.
+As part of my journey and curiosity about tantric work I joined various courses on the subject, however it was the training in Women's Sexuality Coaching with Shakti Malan that enabled me to understand in my own body how distorted views on sexuality and sex can be a huge problem in our societies.
+This year long training was an experiential course, which helped me to explore my own issues around sexuality and in the process acquire a deeper understanding and awareness on the subject, physically, psychologically and especially spiritually.
 That led me to participate in various courses and to research on the subject of women's sexuality, using the techniques from my trainings to approach the delicate and little understood by society, subject of women's sexual energy.
-The result of many years of studies clinical practice and research, culminated with the creation of a body of work called Craniosexual®Therapy for women, developed by me.

 From time to time I run women's workshops in London and wherever I get invited to.
 In these gatherings the aim is to guide women to deepen their intimacy with themselves, illuminating the implicit radiance, which there is in each one of us.
 The work I create acknowledges body and soul, thus inviting you to embody your experience, dismissing nothing and embracing all you are.